hugowschneider/fastgraphql/docs/pages/tutorial/data-types.md

 ## Enums

-Unfortunetly, GraphQL Enums are yet not supported.
+Unfortunately, GraphQL Enums are yet not supported.
 I hope it will change soonish :sweat_smile:.